hkurdi/codepath-creatorverse/README.md

 The following **optional** features are implemented:

-- [✗] Picocss is used to style HTML elements
 - [x] The content creator items are displayed in a creative format, like cards instead of a list
 - [x] An image of each content creator is shown on their content creator card